Espelandsfossen (Odda)

 The Espelandsfossen is a waterfall located in the Oddadalen valley in Ullensvang Municipality in Vestland county, Norway.
+This waterfall has a height of 84 m, with a total of 2 drops, with an average waterflow of 4 m3/s.
+The waterfall lies about 2 km north of the village of Skare and about 15 km south of the town of Odda.

 It is one of two waterfalls in Norway that shares the same name (the other one is in nearby Voss Municipality).
-This waterfall has a height of 84 m, with a total of 2 drops, with an average waterflow of 4 m3/s.